Calendar of events

 Location(s): Kejimkujik National Park and National Historic Site

 Head to Nova Scotia’s only Dark-Sky Preserve for a weekend of dark sky delights.
-Presented in partnership with the Royal Astronomical Society of Canada (RASC).
+Join the Royal Astronomical Society of Canada (RASC) and Parks Canada to learn more about the stars, planets, and constellations in the night sky.

 Did you know it takes 20 to 30 minutes for the human eye to adapt to the dark?
-To protect your night vision and that of other visitors, please use only a red light when joining us for night programs.
+Please use only a red light when joining us for night programs to protect your night vision and that of other visitors.

 Nature